People

 Kinyua Warutere

-Kinyua Warutere is the second-most experienced Senior Observer and is our Assistant Project Manager.
-He has been with the project since 1996.
+Kinyua Warutere is the most experienced Senior Observer and is our Assistant Project Manager.
+He has been with the project since 1995.

 Meet the Researchers from Grand Passage Media Inc. by George Flak, Caitlin Starowicz and Mark Starowicz on Vimeo.